I’m a UX Consultant

 I’ll always try to find a way to introduce users and their stories into the product process – showing how they feel, think and engage in and around the digital world.
 Whenever product teams are given the right information to build for people – a better product emerges.

 I love the challenge of a big nasty problem.

 It may start with a business need, or a user issue, or both.
 Solutions have sometimes appeared, almost by magic, after talking to only a handful of people.
 And at other times simplicity and clarity has been elusive and required deep-dives of one-on-one interviews and / or ethnography followed by careful analysis.

 The breadth of the work, for me is very satisfying.
-And ideally, I like to be involved and contributing both as a consultant / manager and practitioner throughout the project lifecycle.
+And ideally, I like to be involved and contributing both as a consultant / manager and practitioner throughout the entire project lifecycle.